This article will cover what is pump-priming, what are self prime pump and how to do pump priming.

 - Now the priming procedure is completed, you can start the pump.

 Note – Big pumps that are used in industries come with vent lines as it is not possible to check if liquid comes out from the discharge valve or not but the pump installed at home i.e. pump to transfer water from the underground tank to tank at top (water pump) as pump discharge is easily visible, doesn’t have vent valve.

 Don’t forget to check Types Of Chemical Reactors used in chemical industries.

 Case 2 – Suction below the pump

-If the liquid from the pit or the tank is installed at the ground and pump is installed above the tank surface, this falls under suction below the pump as pump had to draw liquid below its level.
+If the liquid from the pit or the tank is installed at the ground and the pump is installed above the tank surface, this falls under suction below the pump as the pump had to draw liquid below its level.
 In these types of pumps, a foot valve is installed in the bottom which will help in priming (Discussed in priming by installing foot valve section) and the external line is provided at the discharge of the pump by which we use it to prime it.
 Detailed steps of are described below.

 - Firstly close the discharge valve.
 (It is obvious that if the pump is not running, the discharge valve will be closed)

 - Now open the vent valve of the pump

 - Now open the valve of the external supply line, this will fill liquid in the pump, and as the liquid comes out of the vent line close it.